 for some $d(m)>0$ and sufficiently large $N$, using the same notation as in \S 1.
 Now define

 By the same reasoning leading to \er{memtbe}, $f(t)$ satisfies \er{tbe}.
 By our choice of the initial condition of $\mathbb{P}_1$, $f(0) = \alpha$.
-Let $\T \subset \N$ be an initial segment.
-Applying Cram\'{e}r's theorem for biased priors to the sequence $(X_n(t))_{n \in \N}$, which is i.i.d.\ by construction, uniformly in $t \in \T$ (which is a trivial extension, since $\T$ is finite), we have
+Let $\T \subset \N$ be a finite initial segment.
+Applying Cram\'{e}r's theorem for biased priors to the sequence $(X_n(t))_{n \in \N}$, which is i.i.d.\ by construction, uniformly in $t \in \T$, we have